 Outcome metric #2: School attendance rate

 Outcome metric #3: Mortality rate

 These metrics hone in on the change that is potentially occurring in the communities where PlayPump has a presence and might be more readily attributed to the introduction of that pump.
-Furthermore, they can (and should be) measured against a baseline in order to understand the comparative value of the pump over a period of time.
+Furthermore, they can (and should be) measured against a baseline to understand the pump's comparative value over time.

-It’s worth reiterating that the initial failures of PlayPump were more design based (they could have benefited from deeper engagement with beneficiaries from the outset), but the point here is that if they had focused on measuring the desired outcomes of the project, they might have discovered sooner that the pumps were not having the desired positive effect on the lives of the beneficiaries.
+It’s worth reiterating that the initial failures of PlayPump were more design-based (they could have benefited from more profound engagement with beneficiaries from the outset).
+Still, the point here is that if they had focused on measuring the project's desired outcomes, they might have discovered sooner that the pumps were not having the desired positive effect on the lives of the beneficiaries.
 A course correction at an earlier stage might have been possible.

-So how might those of us in the impact sector establish the right metrics from the outset?
-What we can do first is go through a step-by-step process to clearly connect our mission, vision, and program structure to a set of metrics relevant to a certain program.
+So how might those in the impact sector establish the right metrics from the outset?
+We can first go through a step-by-step process to connect our mission, vision, and program structure to a set of metrics relevant to a specific program.

-And in the process, we should clearly demarcate those metrics which are outputs vs. outcomes (a Theory of Change model would help).
-By holding ourselves accountable to the various kinds of metrics, we can better understand where our true impact lies.
+And in the process, we should clearly understand the differences between outputs vs. outcomes (A Theory of Change model would help).
+Then, by holding ourselves accountable to various metrics, we can better understand where our true impact lies.

 Finding the right balance with IRIS Indicators

-With the above discussion in mind we can negotiate how to either combine IRIS indicators which custom metrics/other standard metrics, or define our own social impact metrics framework.
+Considering the above discussion, we can negotiate how to combine IRIS indicators, custom metrics/other standard metrics or define our social impact metrics framework.